mmarchetti90/nextflow_variant_calling/README.md

 │   Stores the reads trimmed by TrimGalore.
 │
 └── <b>variants</b>
-    Stores the variants in vcf format.
+    Stores the variants in gvcf and vcf format.
 </pre>

 ## Input